raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 A detailed theoretical analysis of the algorithm I propose here is tricky, for a number of reasons.
 An adversarial input can force following a chain of backlinks up to the size of the workgroup, though I expect in practice this will almost never be more than one.
 Analysis is further complicated by the degree of look-back.
 However, there is one simple case: when the stack is bounded by the workgroup size, there is never a backlink, and thus the analysis is basically the same as decoupled look-back.
 Since the workgroup size is typically 1024, for both parsing tasks and 2D scene structure, it's plausible it will never be hit in practice.
 Even so, randomized testing suggests the algorithm is still very efficient even with deeper nesting.

+Other older literature that's relevant is section 1.23 (ordered trees) in Iverson's [APL book].
+Generally this requires a matrix proportional to the number of elements times the maximum depth, but perhaps could be useful as the basis for other, more space-efficient algorithms.
+A particularly intriguing direction is Aaron Hsu's [thesis on co-dfns], which has data structures similar to this post, though generally prefering a depth-first rather than breadth-first sort of the input elements.

 ## More on memory coherence

 Part of the development of this algorithm was revisiting memory coherence, as I had some nasty bugs on that front.
 I was able to resolve them in a satisfactory way.